Medigap Supplement Plans

 Your Medigap Open Enrollment Period begins the first day of the month in which you turn 65 and are covered under Medicare Part B. You have six months to enroll.
 If you are under 65, check with your state's Social Security Administration to see if it offers additional open enrollment periods.

 Be aware that Medigap plans supplement Original Medicare to fill in cost gaps.
 If you are considering a Medicare Advantage plan, you can’t use a Medigap plan in conjunction with a Medicare Advantage plan.

 As long as you enroll during this six-month Medigap Open Enrollment Period, the insurance company cannot refuse to sell you a Medigap policy, charge you more because you have health problems, or make you wait for coverage to begin.
 However, you may have to wait up to six months for coverage of a pre-existing condition.
 Original Medicare will still cover that health problem even if your Medicare Supplement plan doesn't cover your out-of-pocket costs.

 If you enroll in a Medicare Supplement plan outside of your Medigap Open Enrollment Period, the private insurance company may "underwrite" the plan.
 That means you may be subject to a physical, and the insurance company can refuse to sell you the plan or they can adjust your premium based on your health status.

 If you enroll into a Medicare Advantage plan, you are not allowed to use and can't be sold a Medigap policy.
-However, if you enroll in a Medicare Advantage plan at age 65 (when you’re first eligible for Medicare Part A) and later return to Original Medicare ( Part A and Part B) within your first year of joining, you may have a special trial right to sign up for a Medicare Supplement plan.
-See Medicare Supplement plans
+However, if you later return to Original Medicare, Parts A and B, within your first year of joining a Medicare Advantage plan, you may have a special right to sign up for a Medigap Supplement plan.
+See Medicare Supplement plans See Medicare Supplement plans

 How insurance companies set Medigap premiums